 - Always exercise caution and if you are suspicious then trust your feelings.

 Trojans could become installed on your system

-- Trojans are harmful pieces of software which appear to be useful, but actually cause damage.
+- Trojans are harmful pieces of software which appear to be useful, but actually damage your computer's systems.

 - Much like viruses, they can destroy data and cause serious harm to your business.